-With an increased demand from the market and a rise in global offerings, Symbility Property saw an opportunity to enhance the user experience of their Claims Connect enterprise software in order to continue innovating in the Insurance space.
+With an increased demand from the market and a rise in global offerings, Symbility Property (now CoreLogic Insurance) saw an opportunity to enhance the user experience of their Claims Connect enterprise software in order to continue innovating in the Insurance space.
 Our goal was to push the product further and build a digital experience that was clear and simple, yet met the needs of as many as 16 user types easily.

 Insurance can get messy.
 Several parties are involved to get a property insurance claim from First Notice of Loss (the reporting of a claim) to resolution, and information must trade hands between them all several times before that resolution is met.
 So we went back to the basics and talked to the people involved in the process.
 We reached out to stakeholders and all types of end users to validate what functionality was needed and for who.